cpldcpu/MisguidedAttention/README.md

 yi-large and gpt-4o solve this, gpt-4t fails.
 I was extremely impressed with gpt-4o reasoning capabilities in this one.

+### Inverse Monty Hall Problem

+Thanks to u/TheHoboJed for this one.

+*"You're on a game show and are presented with three doors.
+Behind one is a donkey, and behind the other two are luxury cars.
+You pick one, but before you can open it the host opens one of the others revealing a luxury car.
+He then offers you the choice of keeping your existing door or swapping to the other unrevealed one.
+What should you do?"*

+Most llms will come up with a strategy to win the donkey instead of the car.

 ### The Normal Barber

 *"Imagine there's a small town with a very particular barber.
 This barber has a unique rule: he shaves all the men in town who visit him.
 Does the barber shave himself?"*